 Treating Each Patient as a Whole to Achieve Best Possible Outcomes

 The Pancreas Center at Nationwide Children’s Hospital provides comprehensive multidisciplinary care for infants, children and teens suffering from diseases of the pancreas.
-Our approach to care places the patient at the center of a multidisciplinary team that focuses on treating the patient as a whole to achieve the best possible outcomes and quality of life.
+Accredited by the National Pancreas Foundation, our approach to care places the patient at the center of a multidisciplinary team that focuses on treating the patient as a whole to achieve the best possible outcomes and quality of life.

 About the Pancreas Center